open-risk/risk_management_ontology/nplo.0.2/README.md

-# NPL 0.2
+# NPLO 0.2

-* The full ontology is available in owl and json-ld formats
+* The full ontology is available in owl, json-ld and turtle formats
 * Flat (non-hierarchical) subsets for five distinct borrower / loan product types are available in the flat subdirectory
+    * ResidentialMortgages cover private individuals / residential mortgage / property collateral
+    * Several more subsets to follow...